2. What is a Chapter 7 bankruptcy?

 Most Chapter 7 cases last 3-6 months.
 Most Chapter 13 cases last for 3-5 years.

 When an individual files for bankruptcy, their property is protected by a provision of the bankruptcy code known as the automatic stay.
 The automatic stay is extremely helpful to individuals who file for bankruptcy, as it protects them from almost all types of adverse action taken by a creditor.
-The automatic stay will prohibit a creditor from foreclosing or repossessing your property, enforcing a judgment that was already obtained, filing or continuing to pursue a lawsuit against you, turning off your utilities, and performing ANY type of act to collect or recover your debt.

 A creditor who performs any of these actions after they know you have filed a bankruptcy may be in violation of the automatic stay, and they may be held liable to the debtor for actual damages, attorney’s fees, and, in some circumstances, punitive damages.